Skip to Content

 Tour the century-old lighthouse, while taking in panoramic views of Kauai.
 The Kileuea Lighthouse is on the northern part of the island, so you could pair it with a trip to Hanalei Bay or Tunnels Beach.

-Kayak and Hike to Secret Falls
+15. Kayak and hike to Secret Falls

 This one you can do on your own or with a tour guide.
 You’ll rent a kayak and head over to the Wailua River.
 You’ll park the kayaks on the shore and hike up to Secret Falls (also known as Uluwehi Falls).